-How Lasting Powers of Attorneys Work
+How Lasting Powers of Attorney Work

 Since 2007, when the Mental Capacity Act 2005 came into force, Lasting Powers of Attorney (LPAs) have taken the place of Enduring Powers of Attorney.
 A power of attorney allows someone else to make decisions on your behalf if you lack the capacity to do so yourself.